Key Takeaways

 Spot markets (HIP-1 tokens)

-Spot trading is native to the chain via HIP-1, Hyperliquid’s fungible token standard.
-Each HIP-1 token automatically gets a USDC spot pair with an on-chain order book, and fees on non-USDC pairs can be redirected or burned, giving builders flexibility over their token’s fee economics.
+USDC spot pair with an on-chain order book, and fees on non-USDC pairs can be redirected or burned, giving builders flexibility over their token’s fee economics.

 Orders, Risk, and Liquidations

-- Order tools: Market, limit, and stop orders are supported, plus time-in-force flags (GTC/IOC/Post-Only) and Reduce-Only to control position changes familiar to professional traders.
+- Order tools: Market, limit, and stop orders are supported, plus time-in-force flags (GTC/IOC/Post-Only) and Reduce-Only to control position changes, familiar to professional traders.

 Traders get a CEX-style experience, precision order control, and instant book feedback, but with on-chain settlement and transparent risk logic.
-Developers can also subscribe to the public API & WebSocket feeds to build bots, analytics, or portfolio apps.
+Developers can also subscribe to the public API and WebSocket feeds to build bots, analytics, or portfolio apps.

-The HYPE Token: Roles, Supply & Staking
+The HYPE Token: Roles, Supply, and Staking

 HYPE is Hyperliquid’s native asset.
 It powers gas, staking (security), and governance and is also embedded in listing mechanics and certain incentives across the ecosystem.
 On HyperEVM, HYPE is the gas token for smart-contract execution; it can be moved between HyperCore and HyperEVM natively.